 The salt and iron industries were nationalized in 119 BCE, due to their key importance to the Chinese economy.
 In the iron industry, forty-nine state-owned foundries were built.
 They had enormous blast furnaces, and were constructed using heat-resistant bricks.

 They provided an industrial base upon which the expanding requirements of the agricultural sector could be met.
 New techniques for creating higher smelting temperatures improved production, enabling more resilient weapons and a greater variety of agricultural items to be manufactured; plowshares were redesigned and improved.

 The Han period also witnessed other vital innovations in productivity, such as water-powered bellows used in the production of iron, and the application of waterpower to milling grain.
 Famously, paper was invented in the 1st century BCE, bamboo having proved not ideal as a material for making documents and books with.

 The centuries of peace which the Han period brought stimulated trade.
 Internal trade within the empire flourished, and exports became a major factor for the first time.
 The expansion of agriculture and trade led to the further proliferation of towns and cities within China.

-Interestingly, in some ways Xian was more like the Shang and early Zhou cities than those of the later phases of ancient Chinese history, in that it was primarily an administrative centre.
+Interestingly, in some ways Chang’an was more like the Shang and early Zhou cities than those of the later phases of ancient Chinese history, in that it was primarily an administrative center.
 This, however, was due to the sheer scale of the administrative task required to keep the huge empire governed.
 The palace complexes housed an enormous imperial court, and covered two-thirds of the city area inside the great walls.